Jump to navigation

 1. a signed copy of the IRS Form 1040X that was filed, and

-Victims of identify theft.
-Tax filers who cannot get an IRS Tax Return Transcript or use the IRS Data Retrieval Tool (DRT) must call the IRS' Identity Protection Specialized Unit (IPSU) toll-free at 800.908.4490.
-After the IPSU authenticates the tax filer's identity, she can ask the IRS to mail her an alternate paper tax return transcript known as the TRDBV (Transcript DataBase View) that will look different than a regular transcript, but it is official and can be used for verification.
+Victims of tax-related identify theft.
+These tax filers are not able to request an IRS Tax Return Transcript.
+Tax filers who are victims of tax-related identity theft must call the IRS' Identity Protection Specialized Unit (IPSU) toll-free at 800.908.4490.
+After the IPSU authenticates the tax filer's identity, she can ask the IRS to mail her an alternate paper tax return transcript known as the Tax Return DataBase View (TRDBV) transcript that will look different than a tax return transcript, but it is official and can be used for verification.
 The tax filer will then send the TRDBV to the financial aid office.
+The tax filer will also need to provide to the financial aid office a statement signed and dated by the tax filer indicating that she was a victim of IRS tax-related identity theft and that the IRS is aware of the tax-related identity theft.

 For non-tax filers we must receive a W-2 from for each source of employment income.
 We also need a signed statement giving the sources and amounts of the person's income earned from work not on W-2s and certifying that the person has not filed and is not required to file a tax return.
 Persons from a foreign country who are not required to file a tax return can provide the signed statement certifying their income and taxes paid.